enchev043/Computer-Vision/README.md

 # Computer-Vision

-Computer Vision with Java and openIMAJ
+Computer Vision projects with Java and openIMAJ.